i-am-jc/famcon25/2/i_am_brave.md

 ---

 <mark> **MAIN Display: LIVING ROOM INSIDE ANCESTRAL HOME** with acronym animation of  B.R.A.V.E surrounded by question marks, to indicate that a search is going on.
 Acronym text must be the same (or recognizably similar) color & font as the actual letters found DOWNSTAGE.
-The **FAMILY SPEAKER** looks around the house (ONSTAGE and DOWNSTAGE) for more items and letter clues.
-Eldest Child finds **R attached to a FIRST AID KIT** near RIGHT DOWNSTAGE.
-Dad finds **A attached to a MAP** in CENTER DOWNSTAGE.
-Middle and Youngest Child finds **V attached to BATTERIES and FLASHLIGHT** in the RIGHT STAGE.
-Mom finds **E attached to ROPE** in LEFT DOWNSTAGE.
-While everyone looks for the letters and items, **Caretaker brings in the ALTAR with the HOLY FAMILY IMAGE** to put onstage.
-Background Music is **POWER UP** INSTRUMENTAL </mark>
+The **FAMILY SPEAKER** looks around the house. **Background Music** is **POWER UP** INSTRUMENTAL </mark>

 ---